apple/swift-nio/README.md

 ### Supported Versions

 ### SwiftNIO 2
-This is the current version of SwiftNIO and will be supported for the forseeable future.
+This is the current version of SwiftNIO and will be supported for the foreseeable future.

 The latest released SwiftNIO 2 version supports Swift 5.2+.
 NIO 2.29.0 and older support Swift 5.0+.